 This area along the railroad tracks consists of approximately 50 acres of woods.
 It boasts a large flock of wild turkeys.
 It may be accessed from the end of Maple Way, the corner of Crescent and Center Drives, and the end of Yorke Road.

-Trails in Mountain Lakes:
+Trails in and adjoining Mountain Lakes:

 Morris County Trails